System-specific parameter optimization for non-polarizable and polarizable force fields: Methods

 \subsection{CTPOL model}

 The CTPOL \cite{Sakharov2005, sakharov2009force} model introduces charge transfer and polarization effects into classical force fields.
-Instead of a fixed-charge model, CTPOL model takes the charge transfer from ligand atoms $L$ (O, S, N) to metal cation into account.
-The amount of transferred charge, $\Delta q_{\mathrm{L-Me}}$, is assumed to depend linearly on the inter-atomic distance, $r_{\mathrm{Me-L}}$
+Instead of a fixed-charge model, CTPOL takes the charge transfer from a ligand atom $L$ (O, S, N) to a metal cation into account.
+The amount of transferred charge, $\Delta q_{\mathrm{L-Me}}$, is assumed to depend linearly on the inter-atomic distance, $r_{\mathrm{L-Me}}$

+where $a_L$ and $b_L$ are parameters to be determined that are specific for pairs of ligand $L$ (O, S, N) and a metal cation.
+The parameters $a_L$ and $b_L$ are of opposite sign, so that the magnitude of charge transfer decreases with distance.
+The distance at which $\Delta q_{\mathrm{L-Me}}$ becomes $0$ is

-The charge transfer is negligible at distances greater than the sum of the vdW radii of atoms $i$ and $j$, $r^{\mathrm{vdW}}_{ij}$.
-Thus, charge on ligand atom $L$, $q_L$, can be calculated as
+Beyond this distance, we assume charge transfer to be $0$.
+This approximates real-life charge transfer, which is generally negligible at distances greater than the sum of the vdW radii of atoms $i$ and $j$, $r^{\mathrm{vdW}}_{ij}$.